 We have engaged in restructuring activities in the past and may engage in other restructuring activities in the future.
+For example, since the Smiths Medical acquisition, we have taken realignment and cost reduction initiatives to achieve operating efficiencies for the combined company.
 These types of cost reduction and restructuring activities are complex.
-If we do not successfully manage our current restructuring activities, or any other restructuring activities that we may take in the future, any expected efficiencies and benefits might be delayed or not realized, and our operations and business could be disrupted.
+If we do not successfully manage our current restructuring activities, or any other restructuring activities that we may take in the future, any expected efficiencies and benefits might be delayed or not fully realized, and our operations and business could be disrupted.
 In addition, the costs associated with implementing restructuring activities might exceed expectations, which could result in additional future charges.